daviddarnes/alembic/README.md

 You'll need to change the `description`, `title` and `url` to match with the project.
 You'll also need to replace the `/assets/placeholder-logo.svg` `/assets/placeholder-social.png` with project logo and default social image.
 The `email` needs to be changed to the email you want to receive contact form enquires with.
 The `disqus` value should be changed to your project username on [Disqus](https://disqus.com).
 Look for the `Site settings` comment within the `/_config.yml` file.
 The `repo` setting is optional, for now, and can be removed entirely, if you wish.

 ### Site navigation
+There are a total of 4 different navigation types:

+- `navigation_header`: The links shown in the header (it is also used on the 404 page)
+- `navigation_footer`: The links shown in the footer
+- `social_links`: The social icon links that are shown in the sidebar
+- `sharing_links`: The social sharing buttons that are shown at the bottom of blog posts

+All navigations can be edited using the `_config.yml` file.
+To see example usage either look for the `Site navigation` comment within the `/_config.yml` file or see [the nav-share.html include](#nav-sharehtml).

-There are 3 different navigation types: one for the header, one for the footer and one for a set of social links shown in the aside (or sidebar).
-If the header or footer navigation are removed, they will fallback to a list of pages within the site.
-The `social_navigation` properties should either be one that is already in the list (so `Twitter` or `Facebook`) or simply `link`, This is so an icon can be set for the link.
-Look for the `Site navigation` comment within the `/_config.yml` file.
+If there are no items for the `navigation_header` or `navigation_footer`, they will fallback to a list of pages within the site.
+The `social_navigation` properties should either be one that is already in the list (so `Twitter` or `Facebook`) or simply `link`, this is so an icon can be set for the link.

 ## Using includes